zaratustrastar/PMFI_Protocol/trading_bot/BRIDGE_RUNBOOK.md

 # Bridge Runbook: Polygon → Base

-This document explains how to manually bridge USDC from Polygon (Polymarket) to Base (Treasury) to refill the vault.
+This document explains how USDC is bridged from Polygon (Polymarket) to Base (Treasury) to refill the vault.

-## When to Bridge
+## Automatic Bridging (Default)

-The Liquidity Keeper will alert you via Telegram when:
+The Liquidity Keeper now uses **Relay.link** for automatic bridging:
-- Treasury balance falls below $500 (LOW warning)
-- Treasury balance falls below $100 (CRITICAL alert)
-- Positions are liquidated on Polygon

-## Step-by-Step Bridge Process
+1. **Liquidation** → USDC lands in PM wallet on Polygon
+2. **Auto-Bridge** → Relay.link transfers Polygon USDC → Base treasury (~3 seconds)
+3. **Treasury refill** → Next keeper iteration sends treasury → vault

+### Requirements for Auto-Bridge
+- POL (Polygon native token) in wallet for gas (~$0.01 per tx)
+- `POLYMARKET_PRIVATE_KEY` configured
+- `TREASURY_ADDRESS` set (or defaults to same wallet)
+- **USDC in wallet** (not in PM custody) - withdraw from PM first if needed

+### Known Limitation
+After selling PM positions, funds remain in PM custody.
+You must withdraw from PM to your Polygon wallet before auto-bridge can access them.
+The keeper will alert you when this is needed.

+### Relay.link Fees
+- Very low: ~$0.0001 per bridge (0.01% fee)
+- Fast: ~3 seconds
+- No API key required

+## Manual Bridging (Fallback)

+If auto-bridge fails, the keeper will alert via Telegram.
+Use these steps:

 ### 1. Withdraw from Polymarket to Polygon Wallet